 The body naturally produces endocannabinoids, the two most prevalent being: anandamide and 2-arachidonoylglycerol (2-AG).
 Anandamide was discovered in the 1990s, so there is still much research to be done in order to fully understand it, but a good way to associate anandamide is that its root was taken from the Sanskrit word “ananda,” meaning eternal bliss or happiness.

 Anandamide and 2-AG are made on demand and seek out the cannabinoid receptors CB1 and CB2.
 CB1 receptors affect motor and cognitive function, whereas CB2 receptors play a more critical role in neuroprotection and neuroinflammation.
 Though these two receptors have been the most studied by scientists, there are others that cannabinoids can also bind to, like TRPV proteins, which are responsible for the body’s sensations of temperature.
 For instance, the flush experienced when eating chili peppers is a TRPV response.

-Although the CB and TRPV receptors are the major players in the ECS, there are at least three other receptors that may eventually be considered cannabinoid receptors, once their functions are fully understood (GPR55, GPR18, and GPR119).
+Although the CB and TRPV receptors are the major players in the ECS, there are at least three other receptors that may eventually be considered cannabinoid receptors, once their functions are fully understood: GPR55, GPR18, and GPR119.

-For example, prolonged, daily use of cannabis causes the brain to reduce the number of CB1 receptors that are available for activation.
-Using human brain imaging, we can observe that just 48 hours of abstinence from cannabis is sufficient to resensitize the system and bring the expression of CB1 proteins to a level that is comparable to a non-cannabis user.
+For example, prolonged, daily use of cannabis causes the brain to reduce the number of CB1 receptors that are available for activation, however, using human brain imaging, we see that after only 48 hours of abstinence from cannabis, the endocannabinoid system is reinstated and the level of CB1 receptors goes back to a comparable level of a non-cannabis user.